Iznoanygod/Iznoanygod/README.md

 * Graduate student at Rutgers University New Brunswick
 * Major in Electrical & Computer Engineering, Computer Science
 * Minor in Mathematics
+* Learn more about me on my [website](http://iznoanygod.me/) or by downloading my [resume](https://github.com/Iznoanygod/Iznoanygod/raw/master/andrewpark.pdf)

 Hobbies and Interests
 * Video Games